karthik0010/Assure-Documentation-2/Recorder Installation.md

 ## 🔧 Configuring the Extension

-After installing the UI Sensor, you’ll need to configure a few settings to ensure it works correctly for your tests.
+After installing the Recorder, you’ll need to configure a few settings to ensure it works correctly for your tests.

 1. **Manage Extension Settings**:
    - Once installed, go to your Chrome extension settings by clicking on the **Manage Settings** button, and then select **Details**.